Heavy rain warning in place for Hawke's Bay, 15 to 25mm/hr expected

-The roads closed in Wairoa District were Kotare Road, at Low Level Bridge is closed due to flooding and Ruakituri Road, at 19.1kmis closed due to flooding/slips.
+The roads closed in Wairoa District were Heath and Kotare Road, at Low Level Bridge due to flooding and Ruakituri Road, at 19.1km is closed due to flooding/slips.

 Wairoa District Council said staff and contractors were out and about inspecting the roads and busy clearing up the debris on the roads.